 Marketers and publishers have different goals and business models for desktop and mobile, and many are still working out a mobile strategy.
 Forcing their hand has the potential to cause adverse effects for the advertising ecosystem.

-According to a new report, only 16 percent of marketers (out of 250 surveyed globally) have even developed a mobile strategy aimed at building customer engagement, and only 14 percent are satisfied with the way their brands are accessing and leveraging mobile.
+According to a new report, only 16 percent of marketers (out of 250 surveyed globally) has even developed a mobile strategy aimed at building customer engagement, and only 14 percent are satisfied with the way their brands are accessing and leveraging mobile.
 The fact remains that advertisers have plenty more work to do optimizing both their content and their strategies before the market reaches a level of maturity indicative of Google’s rationale.

 At Outbrain, our philosophy is that buyers should have choices when it comes to where their campaigns run so they can better derive the most value and provide users and publishers with device-optimized experiences.
 Ultimately, these campaign levers can result in better ROI for marketers and the best experience for end users.